 Top Tips for Pressing Fabric Like a Pro

-Pressing well makes a big difference in your finished quilt's appearance.
-Learn the secrets to pressing like a pro!
+Pressing well makes a big difference in the appearance of your finished quilt.
+Learn the secrets here!

 Good pressing is essential for accurate piecing.
 In general, every seam needs to be pressed before another unit is added, and most seam allowances are pressed to one side.
 Press with an iron set on a temperature appropriate to the fabric on a flat, firm surface.
 (An ironing board or pad with a heat-resistant cushion and cotton cover is fine.
 Avoid a Teflon-coated, heat-reflective ironing board cover.
 This coating reflects heat and steam, not allowing them to pass through the fabrics.)